henkjannl/RoomThermostat/README.md

 The thermostat can be controlled by three touchbuttons on the device or via Telegram.
 In Telegram, an inline keyboard is used which changes based on the context.
 This way, the user experience is similar to controlling the device via the hardware.
 A list of all Telegram users is kept and each user can be in a different menu without receiving updates from other users.

-## Simple use case in Telegram: going on a holiday
+## Simple use case in Telegram: going on a short holiday

-The scenario is that we are going on a holiday and we will return at the end of next week on a Saturday.
+The scenario is that we are going on a holiday and we will return this Saturday.

-To do this, we select ```Overrule multiple days``` in the main menu:
+To do this, select ```Overrule multiple days``` in the main menu:

 <p align="center">
   <img src="02 User interface\Example - holiday\Step 1.png" alt="events and messages" width="400"/>
 </p>

-Then we select ```All day away``` in the next menu since we are going on a holiday:
+Then select ```All day away``` in the next menu since we are going on a holiday:

 <p align="center">
   <img src="02 User interface\Example - holiday\Step 2.png" alt="events and messages" width="400"/>